MED0001176356 This website contains imagery which is only suitable for audiences 18+.

 • Swelling

 Rippling and wrinkling may also occur with the implants, and these wrinkles may touch your breasts, causing the changes to be seen through the skin.
-Naturally, as you age, your breast implants may change their position too due to sagging which can cause appearance abnormalities.
+Naturally, as you age, your breast implants may change their position too.
 A breast lift or implant replacement may help if this is the case.

 Frequently Asked Questions